bionic (1) cmake.1.gz

 List non-advanced cached variables.

-List CACHE variables will run CMake and list all the variables from the CMake CACHE
+List cache variables will run CMake and list all the variables from the CMake cache that are not

 -N View mode only.